There’s an art to creating the perfect founding team.

 Build a culture of trust and respect by listening to each other, really learning how to value their opinion if it’s different from yours, and respect each other’s contributions to the team.
 It’s a two-way street, you can’t get if you don’t give.

 If you’re in a startup team where everyone else is just the same as you, then congratulations!
 You’ve managed to multiply your weaknesses by the number of cofounders you have.

 Make no mistake about it, diversity breeds success.
 Don’t make the mistake of creating a team that looks just like you.
 Talent is talent, but you’ll usually need to consciously seek out people who are different from you to make sure your team is well-rounded.

 According to this study by the Journal of Business Strategy, there are three major ways in which cofounders can differ from each other: opinion, expertise, and power.
 The study concludes that winning teams are moderate in diversity of opinion, high in diversity of expertise, and low in diversity of power.

 This means the perfect founding team consists of people willing to challenge and push each other, are not carbon-copies of each other in terms of skills and experience, and all are treated equally.

 The perfect founding team’s members are always talking to each other.
 It’s not enough that cofounders agree to communicate, but they actually follow through with it.
 Open communication is the single most important factor in creating a positive working atmosphere and culture.
-Heck, a team of founders who hate each other can still be successful as long as they communicate.

 However, communication is more than just simply talking to someone and assuming they’re listening.
 What you need is a proper conversation, where all parties feel like they’re being listened to, rather than just being talked at.